lucasrls98/projeto-dolar-hoje/README.md

 - **Error Handling**: Graceful error states with retry functionality
 - **Mobile Responsive**: Works perfectly on all device sizes
 - **Loading States**: Smooth loading animations
+- **Work Calculator (Trabalhando na Gringa)**: Calculate your net BRL income from international work, including:
+  - Multi-currency support for fees, taxes, and extra income (USD or BRL)
+  - Automatic conversion of all values to BRL for final results
+  - New summary fields: **Valor Total Bruto** (Total Gross Value) and **Desconto Total** (Total Discount)
+  - Extra tax logic for additional income, with flexible input (percent or value, USD or BRL)
+  - Robust input validation and clamping for all fields

 ## 🚀 Quick Start